-The first of two emails come from Bruce, who has been very helpful in correcting the lineage of the Scollay's in Boston, wrote to us with details of the Scollay family, extending back from William to Scotland in the 15th century...I though you would be interested in a recent discovery I made regarding the Scollay Square Scollays and the Orkney Scollay family genealogy project I'm working on.
+Bruce has been very helpful in correcting the lineage of the Scollay's in Boston, and he wrote with details of the Scollay family, extending back from William to Scotland in the 15th century...I though you would be interested in a recent discovery I made regarding the Scollay Square Scollays and the Orkney Scollay family genealogy project I'm working on.
 I recently analyzed a paper on the Scollay family written by Dr. Hugh Marwick in the early 1900s.
 He is quite the authority on Orkney genealogy and there are some interesting parallels to the article you gave me written by Alexander S. Porter in 1906 and read to the Bostonian Society Council in the same year.

 Anyhow, the interesting part of the Porter article refers to the early Boston Scollay's lineage as follows "Sir Robert Strange, the celebrated engraver, and Malcolm Laing, who made himself famous in Scottish literary circles in the eighteenth century, were connections of the Scollay family in the old country." (page 47)

 Based on that snippet of information and another piece from a Scollay Square descendent, I think I've nailed the Orkney connection to Scollay Square back to about 1500.
 Briefly, it goes like this:

 6.James Scollay b.abt.
 1680 (emigrated to Boston as did his brother William)